Spend $100 Get Free Shipping Australia-Wide

-While I've only received positive feedback about our Chelsea Boot Trees, boot trees in general are a little more complex to remove than regular shoe trees.
+While I've only received positive feedback about our old boot trees, boot trees in general are a little more complex to remove than regular shoe trees.
 Size, shape and fit of the boot notwithstanding, a more common cause is related to the materials within the boot.
 The problem, however, is easily fixed and equally easy to avoid.

 If you're thinking about purchasing a boot tree, here are five reasons why you should.